CurrencyCloud/currencycloud-js/README.md

 Deprecation means that we discourage the use of a feature, design or practice because it has been superseded or is no longer considered efficient or safe but instead of removing it immediately, we mark it as **@deprecated** to provide backwards compatibility and time for you to update your projects.
 While the deprecated feature remains in the SDK for a period of time, we advise that you replace it with the recommended alternative which is explained in the relevant section of the code.

-We remove deprecated features after **six months** from the time of announcement.
+We remove deprecated features after **three months** from the time of announcement.

 The security of our customers' assets is of paramount importance to us and sometimes we have to deprecate features because they may pose a security threat or because new, more secure, ways are available.
-On such occasions we reserve the right to set a different deprecation period which may range from **immediate removal** to the standard **six months**.
+On such occasions we reserve the right to set a different deprecation period which may range from **immediate removal** to the standard **three months**.

 Once a feature has been marked as deprecated, we no longer develop the code or implement bug fixes.
 We only do security fixes.